KhalDrogo5190/sea-war-anders-blom/README.md

 ![all-text](https://raw.github.com/KhalDrogo5190/sea-war-anders-blom/master/Assets/Images/Screenshots/Capture3.PNG "Just in case you dont know where the keys are")

-The game starts wants you press space on the start screen and will restart back to the start screen when 'r' is pressed on the death screen
+The game starts once you press space on the start screen and will restart back to the start screen when 'r' is pressed on the death screen

 ## Images from the Game